quickapps/docs/en/developers/field-api.rst

 **Entity events:**

+-  display: When an entity is being rendered.
+-  edit: When an entity is being rendered in ``edit`` mode. (backend usually).
+-  beforeFind: Before an entity is retrieved from DB.
+-  beforeValidate: Before entity is validated as part of save operation.
+-  afterValidate: After entity is validated as part of save operation.
+-  beforeSave: Before entity is saved.
+-  afterSave: After entity was saved.
+-  beforeDelete: Before entity is deleted.
+-  afterDelete: After entity was deleted.

+NOTE
-**NOTE:** In order to make reading more comfortable the ``Field.<FieldHandler>.Entity.`` prefix has been trimmed from each event name listed below.
+    In order to make reading more comfortable the ``Field.<FieldHandler>.Entity.`` prefix has been trimmed from each event name listed below.
 For example, ``display`` is actually ``Field.Field.<FieldHandler>.Entity.info``

--  ``display``: When an entity is being rendered.
--  ``edit``: When an entity is being rendered in ``edit`` mode. (backend usually).
--  ``beforeFind``: Before an entity is retrieved from DB.
--  ``beforeValidate``: Before entity is validated as part of save operation.
--  ``afterValidate``: After entity is validated as part of save operation.
--  ``beforeSave``: Before entity is saved.
--  ``afterSave``: After entity was saved.
--  ``beforeDelete``: Before entity is deleted.
--  ``afterDelete``: After entity was deleted.

 **Instance events:**

+-  info: When QuickAppsCMS asks for information about each registered Field.
+-  settingsForm: Additional settings for this field, should define the way the values will be stored in the database.
+-  settingsDefaults: Default values for field settings form’s inputs.
+-  settingsValidate: Before instance’s settings are changed, here you can apply your own validation rules.
+-  viewModeForm: Additional view mode settings, should define the way the values will be rendered for a particular view mode.
+-  viewModeDefaults: Default values for view mode settings form’s inputs.
+-  viewModeValidate: Before view-mode’s settings are changed, here you can apply your own validation rules.
+-  beforeAttach: Before field is attached to Tables.
+-  afterAttach: After field is attached to Tables.
+-  beforeDetach: Before field is detached from Tables.
+-  afterDetach: After field is detached from Tables.

+NOTE
-**NOTE:** In order to make reading more comfortable the ``Field.<FieldHandler>.Instance.`` prefix has been trimmed from each event name listed below.
+    In order to make reading more comfortable the ``Field.<FieldHandler>.Instance.`` prefix has been trimmed from each event name listed below.
 For example, ``info`` is actually ``Field.<FieldHandler>.Instance.info``

--  ``info``: When QuickAppsCMS asks for information about each registered Field.
--  ``settingsForm``: Additional settings for this field, should define the way the values will be stored in the database.
--  ``settingsDefaults``: Default values for field settings form’s inputs.
--  ``settingsValidate``: Before instance’s settings are changed, here you can apply your own validation rules.
--  ``viewModeForm``: Additional view mode settings, should define the way the values will be rendered for a particular view mode.
--  ``viewModeDefaults``: Default values for view mode settings form’s inputs.
--  ``viewModeValidate``: Before view-mode’s settings are changed, here you can apply your own validation rules.
--  ``beforeAttach``: Before field is attached to Tables.
--  ``afterAttach``: After field is attached to Tables.
--  ``beforeDetach``: Before field is detached from Tables.
--  ``afterDetach``: After field is detached from Tables.

 Creating Field Handlers
 -----------------------

 As we mention early, Field Handler are simply Event Listeners classes which should respond to the enormous list of event names described above.
-In order to make this task easy you can simply create a new Event Listener class and extend ``Field\BaseHandler``, so instead of implementing the EvenListener interface you should simply extend this class.
+In order to make this task easier you can simply create a new Event Listener class and extend ``Field\BaseHandler`` class, so instead of implementing the EvenListener interface you should simply extend this class.

 For instance, we could create a ``Date`` Field Handler, aimed to provide a date picker for every entity this field is attached to.
 You must create a new Event